 One of the main problem people have in our society is sleep.
-This can be due to many factors such as stress, anxiety, a health condition, the quality of food you eat, Wifi and other electromagnetic radiation etc. However, the more you understand how sleep works, the better you’ll be able to improve your sleep.
-Therefore, learning about the stages of sleep is something really important.
-Sleep is actually a complex process that occurs in a cycle of four stages with four different level of brain activity for each stage.
+This is due to many factors such as stress, anxiety, a health condition, the quality of food you eat, Wifi and other electromagnetic radiation etc. It is therefore important to understand how sleep works and to learn about the stages of sleep.
+Sleep is actually a complex process that occurs in a cycle of four stages with different level of brain activity for each stage.
 A complete cycle will usually last between 90 and 110 minutes.
-The first three stages are numbered and often classed as Non-REM (or NREM) sleep and the final stage is REM sleep.
+The first three stages of sleep are numbered and often classed as Non-REM (or NREM) sleep and the final stage is REM sleep.

 Stage 1 is the transition from wakefulness to light sleep.
 This is the lightest stage of sleep when it is easy to wake people.
-During this first stage of sleep, muscle activity begins to slow, the eyes also move slowly and many people experience muscle contractions, called hypnic jerking, and the sensation of falling.
+During this first stage of sleep, muscle activity begins to slow, the eyes move slowly and many people experience muscle contractions, called “hypnic jerk”.
+Lots of people also experience a sensation of falling at this stage.
 Brain activity transitions from unsynchronized Beta and Gamma brain waves to the slower Alpha waves and then to Theta waves.
 Stage 1 generally lasts between 5 to 10 minutes.

 In stage 2, eye movement completely stops.
 Records of brain wave measurements show that brain waves become slower, interspersed with just the occasional occurrence of rapid brain waves.
-Although the majority of the brain waves are Theta waves, like in stage 1, the bursts of rapid waves include Sigma waves, also known as sleep spindles, and short negative high voltage peaks caused by K-complexes.
-To prepare for deeper sleep, your heart rate slows down and your temperature drops.
+Although the majority of the brain waves are Theta waves, like in stage 1, the bursts of rapid waves include Sigma waves, also known as “sleep spindles”, and short negative high voltage peaks caused by K-complexes.
+To prepare for deeper sleep, your heart rate slows down and your body temperature drops.

 At stage 3, a person has extremely slow brain waves; these are called Delta waves.
 For this reason, this stage of sleep is often referred to as Delta Slow-Wave sleep or SWS.
 The Delta waves are occasionally interrupted by bursts or rapid brain waves.
 This is the deepest stage of sleep when it is more difficult to waken someone.
-All muscle and eye movement ceases during this phase of deep sleep.
-Also, blood pressure drops, hormones are released and muscles become relaxed.
+All muscle and eye movement ceases during this phase.
+Also, blood pressure drops and hormones are released.
 If you are woken during this stage, it is likely you will feel temporarily disorientated or confused.
 Stage 3 is a particularly important stage of sleep as it is when your body repairs itself.
 For example, tissue growth and repair occur at this time.
-If children experience night terrors or bedwetting, it is usually during stage 3 of sleep.
+Also, if children experience night terrors or bedwetting, it is usually during this stage.

 How Long is a Sleep Cycle?